 You can get the Denodo JDBC driver from:

-- Or from an installation (
+Or from the installation (

-The class that implements the driver is
+The class name of this driver is the following:

 The syntax of the database URL is

 jdbc:vdb://<hostName>:<port>/<databaseName>[?<paramName>=<paramValue> [&<paramName>=<paramValue>]* ]

 The connection URL only references one port (by default, 9999).
 However, the driver also opens a connection to the Auxiliary port of the Denodo server (by default, 9997).
 Therefore, if there is a firewall between the client and the Denodo server, you need to allow connections to both ports.
 You can get the value of this port using the administration tool, in the menu Administration > Server Configuration, in the tab Server connectivity.

 If the name of the database contains non-ASCII characters, they have to be URL-encoded.
 For example, if the name of the database is “テスト”, the connection URL to the database will be this:

 of client programs accessing Virtual DataPort through JDBC (the

 of this path explains how to generate and publish the views accessed by

 These are some of the features of the JDBC specification supported by the Virtual DataPort JDBC driver: